fantastic-kit/fantastic-kit/README.md

 ## Installation

+### Bash

 Run `curl https://raw.githubusercontent.com/fantastic-kit/fantastic-kit/master/bin/install.sh | bash`

+### Fish

+Install fantastic kit using fisher.
+Run `fisher add fantastic-kit/fantastic-kit`

+The fish flavour does not support all the features, but they're going to be implemented soon.
+Currently, fish supports:

+- `fk cd`
+- `fk clone`

 ## Built-in commands

 ### fk cd

 `cd` into a project locate in `$HOME/src/github.com`, also supports zsh-autosuggest prompt.

 ### fk clone

 `git clone` a repository from github into `$HOME/src/github.com/` and `cd` into the project directory.
 It reads from `.gitconfig` for username for github.

 Cloning your own repository